 As part of your application you are required to demonstrate through a written statement how, as a graduate of this course, you will use the expertise you have gained and the graduate attributes you have acquired through your studies to make an impact and strengthen your community.

-If you meet the criteria detailed above and wish to apply for a scholarship you must complete HELI’s Application for Admission Form available from our website and attach a concise statement (500-1,000 words) that demonstrates how you meet the criteria for the scholarship and what you intend to do with your qualification after graduation.
+If you meet the criteria detailed above and wish to apply for a scholarship you must submit a concise statement (500 – 1,000 words) that demonstrates how you meet the criteria for the scholarship and what you intend to do with your qualification after graduation.
 The statement must be accompanied by at least two statements of support from community leaders, including their contact details.

-All applications will be considered by a Scholarship Committee and successful applicants will be notified in early December to commence their course in the following January.
+All applications will be considered by a Scholarship Committee and successful applicants will be notified in either early June to commence their course in the following July or in December to commence their course in the following February.
 The decision of the Scholarship Committee is final.
-The Committee may also recommend that in exceptional circumstances more than two scholarships be awarded.
+The Committee will in its sole discretion determine the number of scholarships to be awarded.

 The scholarship is not transferable and must be taken up on the offer date.